Social Psychology and Self-Presentation: Learn It 3—Other Attribution Biases

 Just-World Hypothesis

-One consequence of Westerners’ tendency to provide dispositional explanations for behavior is victim blame (Jost & Major, 2001).
-When people experience bad fortune, others tend to assume that they somehow are responsible for their own fate.
-A common ideology, or worldview, in the United States is the just-world hypothesis.
+One consequence of the tendency to provide dispositional explanations is victim blaming (Jost & Major, 2001).
+When people experience misfortune, others often assume they are somehow responsible for their own fate.
+This reflects a common worldview called the just-world hypothesis.

 just-world hypothesis